Two common brush species native to Kansas and widely spread across the state are roughleaf dogwood (Cornus drummondii) and smooth sumac (Rhus glabra).

 Smooth sumac control

 Late-spring burning will keep smooth sumac shorter in stature, but generally increases stem density.
 The optimum time to spray smooth sumac is between the flower bud stage and early seed production (Figure 2).
 Smooth sumac is among the easiest woody plants to control with herbicides if applied at the proper time.
-Smooth sumac is controlled with 2-3 pint/acre 2,4-D with ground or aerial application.
+With ground or aerial applications, smooth sumac is controlled with 2-3 pint/acre 2,4-D.

 Figure 2.
 Smooth sumac in early seed production stage.
 Photo by Walt Fick, K-State Research & Extension